BetTogether/BetTogether-Client/README.md

 <br/>

-MagicBet is a lossless, Ethereum-based betting platform, utilizing core DeFi infrastructure found within the Ethereum ecosystem.
-By allowing users to make money market predictions using solely their generated interest rates, more can experience the benefits of a decentralized technology.
+MagicBet is a no loss betting platform, built on the Ethereum ecosystem.
+It allows users to bet on real life future events and outcomes without risking their stake.

-All stakes accrue interest until the event which is bet on occurs.
-The interest payment is then shared among the winners, and all participants (winners and losers) get their stakes back - thus saving money in a fun manner.
+All stakes accrue interest until the event which is bet on happens.
+The interest payment is then shared among the winners, and all participants (winners and losers) get their stakes back - thus allowing users to save money in a fun manner.

+Users are minted ERC20 tokens equalling the Dai bet, which must be burnt when receiving their stake back (and winnings, if any).

+This project contains the Ethereum smart contracts, the client code can be found under the following link.

 [Corresponding Contracts](https://github.com/BetTogether/MagicBet-Contracts)